UCL-ARC/mkdocs-rc-docs/mkdocs-project-dir/docs/Terms_and_Conditions.md

 # Terms and Conditions

 !!! info
-    The Terms and Conditions were changed on 10 September 2024.
+    The Terms and Conditions were updated on 14 April 2024.
 [The previous Terms and Conditions are still available for reference](Supplementary/Previous_Terms_and_Conditions.md).

 All use of Research Computing Platforms is subject to the general [UCL Computing Regulations](https://www.ucl.ac.uk/information-security/sites/information_security/files/regulations.pdf).